-This über cheesy pot of make-me-feel-better mac and cheese is doing its job.
+This über cheesy pot of make-me-feel-better four cheese mac and cheese is doing its job.
 Maybe too good of a job.
 Does anyone want to come over and share this with me before I eat the whole pot?

 I ordered some mac and cheese the other day at a restaurant hoping to get some inspiration for a mac and cheese project I was working on with Food & Wine Magazine.
 Ha!
 Who am kidding?
 Probably not you guys; you’re smarter than that.
 I just wanted a big pot of cheesy carbs.
 Mmm cheesy carbs.

 Thing was though that I was thoroughly disappointed with the dry flavourless mess that the waiter handed to me.
 How do you mess up macaroni and cheese?
 Seriously guys, the stuff is easy to make.

 If you’ve never ventured far from ripping open the top of a blue and yellow box I think it’s about time.
 Seriously, you should make this.
 Tonight.
 Or better yet, right now.
 (I’m getting bossy, aren’t I?)

 The base is made with a béchamel (read: ba sha mel) sauce that you stir some cheese into and pour over the macaroni.
 Don’t be intimidated by the fancy sounding name.
 It’s simple.
 Really simple.
 Like butter, flour and milk kind of simple.
 Easy.

 Also, you can easily make this into a gluten free macaroni and cheese.
 Truth is that the pics you see here are of gluten free pasta and a gluten free mac and cheese sauce.
 I had a serious pile of extra gluten free macaroni after finishing that project I was telling you about.
 So … I decided to put it to good use and treat my

 poor, lonely, missing my man self to all those cheesy carbs I was craving.